Homepage / Excursion Guides / Top Yellowstone Winter Tours from Bozeman

 Fewer Crowds, More Peace

 Winter is when Yellowstone finally feels serene.
-Out of 4.5 million visitors a year, only about 100,000 come between December and March—that's just 2% of the total [National Park Service Visitor Use Stats].
+Out of 4.5 million visitors a year, only about 100,000 come between December and March.
+That's just 2% of the total visitors [National Park Service Visitor Use Stats].
 The scarcity of people means no traffic jams, no long waits at overlooks, and no struggle to find parking.
 It's easy to pause and savor the tranquility, whether you're watching steam rise from a geyser or strolling on a snowy boardwalk.
 If you've only seen Yellowstone in summer, you'll be amazed at how empty and peaceful the park feels in winter.

 Better Wildlife Watching